Remember to include the reasons why you have chosen this specific employer – and avoid clichés.

-Many IT employers, including Alfa, ARM and ThoughtWorks, request a covering letter along with a CV as part of the online application form.
+Many IT employers, such as Alfa, request a covering letter along with a CV as part of the online application form.
 This is an additional opportunity for you to showcase your skills and enthusiasm, as well as highlight specific points that may not come through on your CV.

 A covering letter (or cover letter, as it’s more commonly known in the USA) is not always requested, however, so if an employer doesn’t ask for one don’t include it.
 For most graduate roles in IT, your covering letter shouldn’t be longer than one side of A4.
 See our example one-page IT covering letter for tips on structure and content.

 This is what you should do to sell your experience and skills, and convince the recruiter that you really want the job in a few paragraphs:

 Thoroughly research the employer

 Before you start writing your covering letter, spend a good amount of time reading up on the company you’re applying to.
 You should research its business strategy, culture, company values, and familiarise yourself with the list of products and services it provides.
 You can do this by looking at the employer’s website and social media pages.
 It would also be a good idea to reflect on relevant work experience, presentations you’ve attended, conversations you’ve had with employees and recruiters on insight days, or to speak with friends who have done a placement there.

 It may be tempting to fill your covering letter with all your technical skills, achievements and examples from university, work and elsewhere.
 Don’t do this as your covering letter should not exceed one page or three to four paragraphs.
 Be selective about which information you choose to include.
 Pinpoint the top three or four attributes that the employer seeks.
 For example, these could be a genuine interest in technology, practical knowledge of databases and programming, and excellent communication skills.
 Then focus your covering letter around these requirements.